 Place all ingredients except water into a large bowl or into the bowl of a stand mixer.
 Knead, adding a little water at a time, until the dough comes together.
 It should be soft and pliable but not sticky.

 Set aside for at least half an hour.

 Pull out a piece of the dough, enough to make a ball about 1 1/2 inches in diameter.
 Roll into a smooth ball, then, using flour to prevent it from sticking, roll out to about 6 inches in diameter.

 Place the greens in a skillet with 1/2 cup of water and boil until the greens are quite tender, about 10-15 minutes.

 Set aside to cool for a few minutes.
 Then grind to a puree in a blender.

-Heat 1 tbsp canola or other vegetable oil in a skillet.
+Heat 1 tbsp vegetable oil in a skillet.